 El Dorado is our spot!
 We mostly dine in for breakfast, but if you don’t mind waiting dinner is great, too!
 They have great breakfast tacos and arguably the best queso in town!
 In the front of the restaurant is a kid’s play area complete with cars, books and other toys.
 It’s far from fancy, but when the girls are done eating and getting antsy they’re happy to go play there.
 There is no outdoor seating at El Dorado.

 (image via Visit Austin)

-We eat at this spot almost every week after gymnastics.
-It’s nearly the end of the week and the perfect night to grab a burger on the way home!
-I really love their burgers, but the girls love the playgrounds!
-We typically frequent the Burnet Road location, but the Domain is also great if you live North.
+We used to eat at this spot almost every week after gymnastics and just went there yesterday after art camp.
+It’s the perfect place to grab a burger and let the kids play!
+I really love their burgers, but the girls love the playground!
+We typically frequent the Burnet Road location, but the Domain location is also great if you live North.

 (image via Do512 Family)

-If you’re looking to get your grocery shopping done, eat dinner and let your kids play this is going to be your spot!
+If you’re looking to get your grocery shopping done, eat dinner and let your kids play, this is going to be your spot!
 They regularly have live music and there’s ample space indoors and outdoors on the patio.
-There’s also a little pond not too far from the playground with ducks, tadpoles and plenty more to entertain littles.
+There’s also a little pond not too far from the playground with ducks, turtles and plenty more to entertain littles.